sezero/umr/README.md

   and Adventure Pinball: Forgotten Island  are extracted successfully.
 - Harry Potter and the Philosopher's Stone mpeg layer II format sound extracts successfully.
+- XA-compressed sounds of Harry Potter and the Chamber of Secrets are dumped from the packages. (experimental yet.)

 Known problems:
 ---------------